mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

             level and is a good fit for most cases.
         * ADVANCED - Reports leaks found and where the message was accessed.
 Uses the default sampling rate.
         * PARANOID - Like ADVANCED except that every access is sampled.
 This has a heavy impact on performance and should be used only in the debugging phase.
     * java -Dio.netty.leakDetectionLevel=ADVANCED
     * release the message `ReferenceCountUtil.release(msg)` // Releases resource
-    * Because consuming inbound
-      data and releasing it is such a common task, Netty provides a special Channel- InboundHandler implementation called SimpleChannelInboundHandler
+    * Because consuming inbound data and releasing it is such a common task, Netty provides a special ChannelInboundHandler implementation called SimpleChannelInboundHandler
-      * This
-        implementation will automatically release a message once it’s consumed by channelRead0()
+        * This implementation will automatically release a message once it’s consumed by channelRead0()
     * handle a write()
         ```
         ReferenceCountUtil.release(msg);
         promise.setSuccess(); // Notifies ChannelPromise that data was handled
         ```
         * It’s important not only to release resources but also to notify the ChannelPromise
         * Otherwise a situation might arise where a ChannelFutureListener has not been notified about a message that has been handled
-        * it is the responsibility of the user to call ReferenceCountUtil.release() if a message is consumed or discarded and not passed to the next ChannelOutbound- Handler in the ChannelPipeline
+        * it is the responsibility of the user to call ReferenceCountUtil.release() if a message is consumed or discarded and not passed to the next ChannelOutboundHandler in the ChannelPipeline
         * If the message reaches the actual transport layer, it will be released automatically when it’s written or the Channel is closed
 * Interface ChannelPipeline
     * If you think of a ChannelPipeline as a chain of ChannelHandler instances that intercept the inbound and outbound events that flow through a Channel, it’s easy to see how the interaction of these ChannelHandlers can make up the core of an application’s data and event-processing logic
     * Every new Channel that’s created is assigned a new ChannelPipeline
         * This association is permanent
         * This is a fixed operation in Netty’s component lifecycle and requires no action on the part of the developer
-    * Depending on its origin, an event will be handled by either a ChannelInbound- Handler or a ChannelOutboundHandler
+    * Depending on its origin, an event will be handled by either a ChannelInboundHandler or a ChannelOutboundHandler
     * Subsequently it will be forwarded to the next handler of the same supertype by a call to a ChannelHandlerContext implementation
     * ChannelHandlerContext
-        * A ChannelHandlerContext enables a ChannelHandler to interact with its Channel- Pipeline and with other handlers
+        * A ChannelHandlerContext enables a ChannelHandler to interact with its ChannelPipeline and with other handlers
         * A handler can notify the next ChannelHandler in the ChannelPipeline and even dynamically modify the ChannelPipeline it belongs to
     * ChannelPipeline is primarily a series of ChannelHandlers
     * ChannelPipeline also provides methods for propagating events through the ChannelPipeline itself
     * If an inbound event is triggered, it’s passed from the beginning to the end of the ChannelPipeline
     * Netty always identifies the inbound entry to the ChannelPipeline (the left side) as the beginning and the outbound entry (the right side) as the end
     * When you’ve finished adding your mix of inbound and outbound handlers to a ChannelPipeline using the ChannelPipeline.add*() methods, the ordinal of each ChannelHandler is its position from beginning to end as we just defined them
     * As the pipeline propagates an event, it determines whether the type of the next ChannelHandler in the pipeline matches the direction of movement
-      * If not, the
-        ChannelPipeline skips that ChannelHandler and proceeds to the next one, until it finds one that matches the desired direction
+        * If not, the ChannelPipeline skips that ChannelHandler and proceeds to the next one, until it finds one that matches the desired direction
-        * Of course, a handler might implement both ChannelInboundHandler and ChannelOutboundHandler interfaces.
+            * Of course, a handler might implement both ChannelInboundHandler and ChannelOutboundHandler interfaces
     * Modifying a ChannelPipeline
         * A ChannelHandler can modify the layout of a ChannelPipeline in real time by adding, removing, or replacing other ChannelHandlers
             * It can remove itself from the ChannelPipeline as well
-        * This is one of the most important capabilities of the Channel- Handler
+        * This is one of the most important capabilities of the ChannelHandler
         * methods
             * addFirst
             * addBefore